Tools and Materials

 How to Install Drywall Tape and Mud

-Here are some general instructions for mudding drywall so you can plan.
+Here are some general instructions for how to mud drywall and how to use drywall tape so you can plan.
 Your instructions may vary according to the types of products used.
 You may also find that you need other tools and materials not mentioned.
 Always defer to the manufacturer’s specifications on all products.

 Step 1: Apply the First Layer of Drywall Mud